[:: LAKERS 2014 THREAD | POLL: Who Should Coach Next Year? ::]

 Not that that's what WILL happen, but I think that's what his role should be defined as.
 Because Kobe can't keep playing 1, and Farmar can't be taken from providing bench energy.

-i cant wait for farmar to not pass kobe the ball :lol:
+i cant wait for farmar to not pass kobe the ball :lol

-but even if kobe is not playing point, the ball will still be in his hands 80% of the time. thats not to say it will be a stagnant offense. its only been a few games, but from what we saw, he has been playing within the offense and has had less kobe do it all moments (minus the turnovers) that we were accustomed to for the past 16 years :nerd: . anywho, i expect this kobe to be back once he gets familiar with the speed of the game or when the lakers go on a 3 game losing streak
+but even if kobe is not playing point, the ball will still be in his hands 80% of the time. thats not to say it will be a stagnant offense. its only been a few games, but from what we saw, he has been playing within the offense and has had less kobe do it all moments (minus the turnovers) that we were accustomed to for the past 16 years 8o . anywho, i expect this kobe to be back once he gets familiar with the speed of the game or when the lakers go on a 3 game losing streak

 Last edited: